 A second letter also signed by NSAC and 46 other organizations including the American Society for Horticultural Science, Organic Farming Research Foundation, and Environmental and Energy Study Institute was delivered in opposition to an amendment that ultimately was not offered that would have eliminated all funding for the Beginning Farmer and Rancher Development Program, Organic Agriculture Research and Extension Initiative, Specialty Crop Research Initiative, and the Biomass R&D program, placing the resulting savings into larger formula funds for land grant universities.
 We will continue to oppose this amendment should the land grant lobby try again when the bill goes to the full House.

 The agriculture appropriations bill will now go to the full House for a vote.
 Meanwhile, the Senate must also develop and pass its own funding bill, those two bills must be reconciled, and the President must sign off on the final package.
 Senate action will likely be delayed until there is an overarching budget deal on both discretionary and mandatory funding and tax revenues.
 Discussions between both parties and both houses with Vice President Biden continue, with just two months left now before the U.S. government would begin to default on its financial obligations absent an increase in the debt ceiling.

-Categories: Beginning and Minority Farmers, Budget and Appropriations, Competition & Anti-trust, Conservation, Energy & Environment, Farm Bill, Local & Regional Food Systems, Organic Farming, Research, Education & Extension, Rural Development
+Categories: Beginning and Minority Farmers, Budget and Appropriations, Competition & Anti-trust, Conservation, Energy & Environment, Farm Bill, Local & Regional Food Systems, Organic, Research, Education & Extension, Rural Development